mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 presence of atmosphere and
 surface water.

-Sufficient data to publish a general college- level textbook.
+Sufficient data to publish a general college-level textbook.

 8 Useful with Additional
 Detail

 As above, plus reasonably
 accurate estimate of first
-three planetary profile digits
-(Size, Hydrographics and
+three planetary profile digits (Size, Hydrographics and Atmosphere).
-Atmosphere).

 Sufficient data to publish a well-respected